Radio beacon: Distress radio beacons

-The basic purpose of distress radio beacons is to rescue people within the so-called "golden day" (the first 24 hours following a traumatic event), when the majority of survivors can still be saved.
+The largest distress beacon system is the international Cospas-Sarsat search and rescue satellite system.
+Consisting of about 67 Earth-orbiting satellites carrying transponders and signal processors operated by 45 member nations, it can determine the location anywhere on Earth of a distress beacon transmitting on the Cospas-Sarsat distress frequency of 406 MHz.
+When it detects a beacon, the Cospas-Sarsat system calculates its location and quickly forwards the information to the local search and rescue (SAR) authorities, who find the emergency and perform the rescue.
+Cospas beacons also radiate a 121.5 MHz homing signal used by SAR teams with direction finding equipment to home in on the location.
+With first generation beacons, the satellites are able to locate the beacon with an accuracy of about 2 km (1.2 mi).
+However the latest generation of beacons, called emergency position-indicating radiobeacons (EPIRB or GPIRB) carry GPS and transmit their location to within about 100 meters.

 Wi-Fi beacons

 In the field of Wi-Fi (wireless local area networks using the IEEE 802.11b and 802.11g specification), the term beacon signifies a specific data transmission from the wireless access point (AP), which carries the SSID, the channel number and security protocols such as Wired Equivalent Privacy (WEP) or Wi-Fi Protected Access (WPA).
 This transmission does not contain the link layer address of another Wi-Fi device, therefore it can be received by any LAN client.

 AX.25 packet radio beacons

 Stations participating in packet radio networks based on the AX.25 link layer protocol also use beacon transmissions to identify themselves and broadcast brief information about operational status.
 The beacon transmissions use special UI or Unnumbered Information frames, which are not part of a connection and can be displayed by any station.
 Beacons in traditional AX.25 amateur packet radio networks contain free format information text, readable by human operators.

 This mode of AX.25 operation, using a formal machine-readable beacon text specification developed by Bob Bruninga, WB4APR, became the basis of the APRS networks.